 - Trend researcher

-- Studio facilities: located at the university's Star Store campus in New Bedford, our studios feature state-of-the-art equipment and ample work areas
+- Studio facilities: our studios feature state-of-the-art equipment and ample work areas

 - Internships: gain first-hand experience with internships in the fashion industry and retail galleries

 - Annual CVPA fashion show: an opportunity for students to share their creative work

 - Community: interact with professionals and peers by attending guest lectures and visiting fashion industry sites

 - Campus Gallery: exhibit your work on campus

 Expand your opportunities

 Master of Fine Arts: Continue your education with a master's in fine arts or in artisanry.